-An item’s details are the most important part of the iPoint database because it encompasses information that affects sales, ordering, scheduling, billing, and inventory control.
+An item’s details are the most critical part of the iPoint database because it encompasses information that affects sales, ordering, scheduling, billing, and inventory control.

 In addition to the standard navigation elements you’ll see the following details.